 Room-by-room unpacking process

 When it comes to unpacking, it is always smart to begin with items you use most often.
 These are the belongings that are crucial to your daily routine.
-Now, some of you already thought of this, and have packed and essentials box before the relocation took place.
+Now, some of you already thought of this, and have packed a designated “essentials” box before the relocation took place.
 For those of you that have not thought of this great hack, we have some great tips:

 - unpack your towels and basic hygiene products.
 These would include your usual bar of soap, toothbrush, toothpaste, and toilet paper.